Online Class Premier Host

 Learn about the natural and human factors in the vineyard and winery and how they influence the wine, style and quality in the key wine regions of the rest of the world and the key regional grape variety specialities of the rest of the world.

 Learn about the methods of production and the main styles of sparkling wines from the key wine producing countries.
 Learn about the methods of production and the main styles of fortified wines from the key wine producing countries.

 Revision exercises and a mock multiple-choice examination in preparation for the examinations.

 ***The exam, which must be taken in person at the Capital Wine School, takes 2 & ½ hours and consists of short answer questions, multiple choice, and blind tasting assessment.

 **Wine samples for the tasting tutorial will be picked up curbside by appointment at the Capital Wine School the day before the tutorial between 12pm – 5pm.
+Where permitted by law, samples will be shipped to students who live outside the DMV.
 Aside from the samples associated with the tutorial, online students are responsible for purchasing and paying for all additional wines for tasting.
-Students who are unable to come to the school to pick up their wine samples may have their materials shipped to them for an additional shipping fee – please email email@example.com for more information.